tombennet/bitcoin-serverless-donations/README.md

 - `selector`: A CSS selector for the element(s) into which it will render the payment widget (e.g., `#bitcoin-donate` or `.donation-widget`).
 - `endpoint`: The full URL of your backend function - by default it will live at `/.netlify/functions/get-address` on whichever domain you deployed to.
-- `fallbackAddress`: The Bitcoin address to use if your backend function is ever unavailable.
+- `bitcoinFallbackAddress`: The Bitcoin address to use if your backend function is ever unavailable.
 I'd suggest picking the first unused address from the account associated with your XPUB.
+- `bitcoinDonateText`: Optional custom text to display above the Bitcoin address field.
+- `lightningAddress`: Optional [Lightning address](https://lightningaddress.com/) (e.g., `yourname@provider.com`) for dual Bitcoin/Lightning mode.
+- `lightningDonateText`: Optional custom text to display above the Lightning address field.

 For example: